datastax/spark-cassandra-connector/doc/FAQ.md

 `spark.cassandra.input.split.size_in_mb`.
 This number reflects the approximate amount of Cassandra Data in any given Spark partition.
-To increase the number of Spark Partitions decrease this number from the default (64mb) to one that will sufficiently break up your C* token range.
+To increase the number of Spark Partitions decrease this number from the default (64mb) to one that will sufficiently break up your Cassandra token range.
 This can also be adjusted on a per cassandraTable basis with the function `withReadConf` and specifying a new `ReadConf` object.

 If there is more than one task but only a single machine is working, make sure that the job itself